NG-ZORRO/ng-zorro-antd/components/tooltip/doc/index.en-US.md

 ## Exclude body element's scroll event need to refresh the position of CDK

 In the usage of tooltip (including popconfirm、popover), body element's scroll event will update the position of tooltip.
 It will never update the position of tooltip if the scroll event happens in a custom element.
-You can add `cdkScrollable` directive to achieve the goal.
-Take notice that you need to import relative package `import {ScrollingModule} from '@angular/cdk/scrolling';`, for more information you can visit [scrolling/api](https://material.angular.io/cdk/scrolling/api).
+You can use [NzScrollingComponent](https://ng.ant.design/components/scrolling/en) component to achieve the goal.

 ## Note